-The Notices by which the Rental Assistance Demonstration (RAD) operates have, since the initial draft Notice and through the current Notice PIH-2012-32/(HA) H-2017-03, REV-3, limited Section 3 to the construction- or rehabilitation-related activities identified in the RAD Financing Plan and RAD Conversion Commitment.
+The Notices that govern the Rental Assistance Demonstration (RAD) limit Section 3 to the construction- or rehabilitation-related activities identified in the RAD Financing Plan and RAD Conversion Commitment.
 After the conversion, unless additional federal financial assistance is later used for rehabilitation, Section 3 no longer applies.

-NLIHC has written comments to HUD in response to the initial draft and subsequent drafts of RAD Notices, urging HUD to extend Section 3 obligations post-conversion because application of Section 3 obligations pertaining to permanent PHA staff - a potential source of Section 3 training and employment - can substantially diminish if a significant portion of the portfolio is converted or can be totally lost if an entire portfolio is converted.
+NLIHC has long urged HUD to extend Section 3 obligations post-conversion because application of Section 3 obligations that apply to permanent PHA staff - a potential source of Section 3 training and employment - can greatly shrink if a significant portion of the portfolio is converted or can be totally lost if an entire portfolio is converted.

-NLIHC acknowledged that the public housing portion of the Section 3 statute that applies to the operating assistance provided by Section 9 of the Housing Act of 1937 does not extend to public housing converted to Project-Based Rental Assistance.
+The public housing portion of the Section 3 statute that applies to the operating assistance provided by the public housing program does not extend to public housing converted to Project-Based Rental Assistance.
 PHAs will continue, however, to "manage" or have a controlling interest in public housing converted to Project-Based Vouchers (PBVs).
-Therefore, NLIHC urged that the RAD Notice (currently at Section I.1.4A.5) be modified to state that Section 3 will still apply to the permanent staff slots of the entities owning or managing a development converted to PBVs.
-This would extend some Section 3 training and employment opportunities post-conversion, rather than diminish them.
+Therefore, NLIHC urged that the RAD Notice be modified to state that Section 3 will still apply to the permanent staff slots of the entities owning or managing a development converted to PBVs.
+This would extend some Section 3 training and employment opportunities post-conversion, rather than reduce them.

-HUD dodged the issue in the preamble, and at best indicates that one option of the definition of Targeted Section 3 Worker includes residents of Section 8 housing - but that does not address the concern that job slots of PHA staff who worked at public housing projects prior to RAD conversion to PBV are no longer subject to Section 3 once personnel in those slots turnover.
-HUD's position shrinks economic opportunities for residents of RAD-converted properties because only new construction or rehabilitation would trigger Section 3 after RAD conversion; as with public housing, Section 3 obligations should continue to apply to non-professional services staff involved in project operations. [pages 84 & 127]
+HUD declined NLIHC's recommendation.
+HUD's decision shrinks economic opportunities for residents of RAD-converted properties because only new construction or rehabilitation would trigger Section 3 after RAD conversion; as with public housing, Section 3 obligations should continue to apply to non-professional services staff involved in project operations.